The Dark Side of Sagittarius: Showoffy, Infantile, Obsessive, Preachy

 - Britney Spears

-Less talented Sagittarians are often just as stagestruck as the great ones, hanging around theaters, churches, festivals, sports arenas, or social media sites.
-They tend to frequent any venue where people might accumulate.
-If there is no audience, Sagittarians are masters at quickly stirring one up by singing, being obnoxious, faking an illness, or forcing a houseful of guests into the den to watch a movie or TV show.
+Less talented Sagittarians are often as stagestruck as the great ones, hanging around theaters, churches, festivals, sports arenas, bars or Instagram.
+They frequent any venue where people accumulate.
+If there is no audience, negative Sagittarians quickly stir one up by singing, being obnoxious, faking an illness, posting a shocking selfie or requiring guests to listen as they lecture about some obsessive idea, the Sagittarian "arrow" they hope will set the world on fire.

-As class clowns and office divas (maybe with super long, tiger-striped nails), Sagittarians might seem superficial.
-It may come as a surprise, but this is not the case: Sagittarius is the sign of the thinker.
+Sagittarian class clowns and office divas (maybe with super-long, tiger-striped nails) often seem superficial.
+So it might surprise you that Sagittarius is the sign of the thinker.
 The ignorant ones invent or buy into rigid belief systems that provide answers for everything, and will preach all night that that the cure for bad government is Jesus or unions or union-busting.
 To them, any other point of view is not only wrong, it is evil.
-They can be shockingly prejudiced.
-One Sagittarian family member of mine insists that a secret organization inside the Vatican is plotting for a one-world government and the Euro is part of the plot.
+They call their illogic faith or intuition.
+One Sagittarian family member of mine just knows that a secret organization inside the Vatican is plotting for a one-world government and the Euro is part of the plot.

-We must give them credit for clinging to unpopular views, as did Sagittarian Jane Fonda, born Dec.
+Give them credit for clinging to unpopular views, as did Sagittarian Jane Fonda, born Dec.
 21, on the issue of the war in Vietnam.
 She staged her support in such a way that forty years later the star is still derided as “Hanoi Jane.”
 Luckily, Sagittarians are adaptable, and Fonda bounced back to rule 1980s America with her workout videos.
-Sagittarians love to either work out or talk about working out.
-Like Tauruses, their strongest relationships are with sports and hobbies.
-Unlike Tauruses, they are generous, but only when people are watching.
+Sagittarians love to either work out or to talk about working out.
+Like Taureans, their strongest relationships are with sports, food and hobbies.
+Unlike Taureans, they fear many foods, are physically adventurous, and knowing they are selfish they do generous favors.

 Negative Sagittarians tend to have one-note personalities.
 They don’t mature and don’t want to.
-They basically want to be waited on like a baby and treated like they are the center of the universe.
-It's entirely possible that underneath that sparkling Sagittarian skin might be rot.
+They basically want to be waited on and treated as if they are the center of the universe.
+Underneath that sparkling Sagittarian skin might be rot.
 Slender, fit Jane Fonda was bulimic, for example.
-A Sagittarian date once bored me with this monologue: “I hate my mother.
+A Sagittarian date once bored me with his monologue: “I hate my mother.
 I hate my father.
 I’m from Springfield.
 I hate Springfield ...”
-The irony is that he couldn’t understand why women and coworkers didn't like him.
+He couldn’t understand why women and coworkers didn't like him.

 Negative Sagittarians feel as if they are the only people who have ever been hurt, sick, addicted, or stalked.
-They will mention and dramatize their trauma every opportunity they get.
-They also mistake attention for love and flattery.
-Being ready to do anything to achieve stardom, they are open exploitation by unsavory people.
-But once they become famous, they have a hard time coping with their new lives.
+They will mention and dramatize their traumas every chance they get, mistaking attention and flattery for love.
+Loving a Sagittarian means having to warn them daily about the dangers of believing they know it all.
+Ready to do most anything to make a buck and for a shot at fame, they can be exploited by unsavory people.

 © 2011 SylviaSky